numpy/numpy/doc/source/user/absolute_beginners.rst

 If the axis argument isn't passed, your 2D array will be flattened.

-To get the unique rows or columns, make sure to pass the ``axis`` argument.
+If you want to get the unique rows or columns, make sure to pass the ``axis`` argument.
 To find the unique rows, specify ``axis=0`` and for columns, specify ``axis=1``. ::

   >>> unique_rows = np.unique(a_2d, axis=0)